Motorola 68020: Replacement

 Design of the 020's follow-on began almost immediately.
-As part of their ongoing work with Hitachi, Motorola's fabrication system was finally catching up to the competition, as was their internal design workflow.
+As part of their ongoing work with Hitachi, Motorola's fabrication system was finally catching up with the competition, as was their internal design workflow.
 This gave them considerably more room to work with, allowing the addition of larger processor caches, a built-in memory management unit (MMU) and other features.
 The Motorola 68030 was announced in September 1986, with deliveries to begin the next summer.
 Due to the changes in the production lines, the new 030 would have a lower launch price than the 020.

-There were significant differences between the 68000 and 020, especially due to the 32-bit memory interface.
+There were significant differences between the 68000 and 020, especially the 32-bit memory interface.
 This required computer designs using it to be considerably different from earlier models.
 In contrast, there were few changes between the 020 and 030, the latter of which could be used as a drop-in replacement in many roles.
 For this reason, designs using the 030 appeared much more quickly after its release than the 020.
-The first Macintosh with the 020 was the Macintosh II, released in March 1987, two years after the 020 had become widely available. with low-volume initial shipments starting two months later.
+The first Macintosh with the 020 was the Macintosh II released in March 1987, two years after the 020 had become widely available, with low-volume initial shipments starting two months later.
 Only eighteen months later, the Macintosh IIx replaced it, using the 030.
 Although it ran at the same 16 MHz clock speed, the IIx offered 3.9 MIPS compared to the II's 2.6.